vphilipdbg/ShortCourse_2018/README.md

 ### Step 3
 Unzip the zipped file to now have all the contents needed for this workshop on your local system.

+### Step 4
+Please begin by going to the **00_prerequisites** folder before doing anything else.
+This folder contains installation instructions for softwares and libraries that are required for the successful completion of the workshop modules.

+***Please note that you will most likely need administrative privileges to install the software***